 - an overview of its central London portfolio

-- the disposition of existing leased space
+- the prospects for the disposition of existing leased space

 - the restructuring of existing lease liabilities on its core property holdings

-- provision of dilapidations and reinstatement advice
+- the scope and extent of existing dilapidations and reinstatement liabilities

-The acquisition strategy included:
+The strategy for acquisition strategy addressed:

 - arranging site inspections and presentations with potential landlords